Skip Navigation

 Lice are typically found around the head, neck, ears, and rump.
 Some infestations go unnoticed until the animal begins to exhibit physical signs that include:

-Lice are not normally life threatening, but young, elderly, and weakened animals will suffer more.
-A heavy infestation may be a symptom of some other underlying condition, including malnutrition, chronic disease, or immune deficiency, since debilitated animals often do not groom themselves, leaving the lice undisturbed.
+Lice are not normally life threatening, but young, elderly, and weakened animals will suffer more because their immune systems are not able to recover as quickly.
+A heavy infestation may be a symptom of some other underlying condition, including malnutrition, chronic disease, or immune deficiency.
+Debilitated animals often do not groom themselves, leaving the lice undisturbed causing severe infestation.

 While G. porcelli and G. ovalis are specific only to guinea pigs, they are highly contagious between guinea pigs.
-It's important when introducing new pigs into an existing group that they are quarantined and examined for lice.
+It's important when introducing new pigs into an existing group that they are quarantined for at least 2-3 weeks and examined for lice.

 Insecticides in the class of benzoylphenylureas, such as diflubenzuron and triflumuron, have also been found to be effective in controlling chewing lice.
 Always carefully read labels to make sure it is appropriate for your animal and for proper dosage.
 It is always recommended to consult your veterinarian.